Nursing License Defense

 Nurses are regulated by the California Board of Registered Nursing, known as the BRN for short.
 It is a subsidiary entity of the California Department of Consumer Affairs.
 There are nine members on the BRN.
 Each is charged with protecting the public as regards nurses.

 Pursuant to the Nursing Practice Act, the BRN does the following:

-- exercises disciplinary powers over nurses, such as suspension or revocation of licenses (such as those nurses who have been arrested, charged or convicted of having committed certain crimes, or who have engaged in misconduct) and
+- Exercises disciplinary powers over nurses, such as suspension or revocation of licenses (such as those nurses who have been arrested, charged or convicted of having committed certain crimes, or who have engaged in misconduct)

 2. On what grounds can I be disciplined by the Nursing Board?